tinybirdco/tinybird-org-metrics-exporter/README.md

 Remember to replace `api.tinybird.co` with your Tinybird host if the Workspace is in a different region.

-Start monitoring your Tinybird organization effortlessly with Prometheus metrics! 🎉
+Start monitoring your Tinybird organization with Prometheus metrics! 🎉

-### Grafana quickstart
+### Grafana Quick Start

-There's a sample dashboard in Grafana that you can use to get started, see the [JSON file](grafana/tinybird_org_metrics.json).
+We've included a sample dashboard config for Grafana to help you get started, see the [JSON file](grafana/tinybird_org_metrics.json).

-To import the dashboard, you can use the following steps:
+Import the dashboard with the following steps:

 1. Go to Grafana and click on the Dashboards menu
 2. Select **New** => **Import**